In July 1989, I was born to a teenage girl in Louisville, Kentucky. Unable to care for me properly, she put me up for adoption.

 Beginning this new chapter of my life, I was at my dream school on the other side of the country.
 It was only months into my freshman year and I never saw it coming.

 A chilly Saturday evening on March 29th and I was walking a friend back to the dorms.
-As we made our way through the crosswalk at Jefferson and Hoover, a speeding Infiniti sedan ran the red light, striking us head-on.
+As Adri and I made our way through the crosswalk at Jefferson and Hoover, a speeding Infiniti sedan ran the red light, striking us head-on.
 Upon impact, I flipped in the air and flew through the windshield.
-Without stopping, the car barrelled down the street with me lodged through the broken glass for fifteen seconds.
+The car continued barreling down the street with me lodged through the broken glass for fifteen seconds.
 The car stopped by the Shrine Auditorium, just long enough for the passengers to pull me from the glass, slicing my body and tossing me to the pavement.

-With shattered legs, my torso open wide, the muscles torn from my arms, and the clothes ripped from my body, I lay on the pavement awake.
+With the bones jutting out of my legs, my torso open wide, the muscles outside my arms, and the clothes ripped from my body, I lay on the pavement awake and alone.

 As the red pooled around me, I wiggled my knee caps and my toes and I realized I wasn’t paralyzed.
 Unsure of what exactly had happened, it was then that I made a decision - that no matter what lie ahead, I was going to fight.
 I was going to live.
 I was going to prevail.
 I yelled for help with all my might, and within three minutes an ambulance arrived.